 Yet another accident involving a foreign tourist casts a dark shadow over the city and raises questions about road safety.
-Eyewitnesses say they heard a loud bang and saw the tourist's body thrown onto the asphalt.
-Emergency services were immediately alerted and the man was taken to the nearest hospital in critical condition.
-His condition is still serious.
+Eyewitnesses report hearing a loud bang and seeing the tourist's body thrown onto the pavement.
+Emergency services were immediately alerted, and the man, in critical condition, was transported to the nearest hospital.
+His condition remains serious.

 The Neapolitan community gathers around the family of the injured tourist and mourns the loss of Valeria Vertaglio, hoping that this latest tragedy can finally shake consciences and lead to concrete change.